Cervical insufficiency and short cervix

 - You have risk factors for premature birth, like you had a premature birth in the past or you have a family history of premature birth (premature birth runs in your family).

-If your provider thinks you have a short cervix, she may check you regularly with ultrasound.
+If your provider thinks you have a short cervix, she may check you regularly with an ultrasound.

-If you have a short cervix, you have a 1-in-2 chance (50 percent) of having a premature birth.
+If you have a short cervix, you are at increased risk of having a premature birth.
 If you have a short cervix and you’re pregnant with just one baby, your health care provider may recommend these treatments to help you stay pregnant longer:

-- Vaginal progesterone.
+- Progesterone.
 Progesterone is a hormone that helps prepare your body for pregnancy.
 It may help prevent premature birth only if you have a short cervix and you’re pregnant with just one baby.
-You insert it in your vagina every day starting before or up to 24 weeks of pregnancy, and you stop taking it just before 37 weeks.

 Many things can affect the length of your cervix, including: